General Government administration: Collaborators

 The Germans sought to play Ukrainians and Poles off against each other.
 Within ethnic Ukrainian areas annexed by Germany, beginning in October 1939, Ukrainian Committees were established with the purpose of representing the Ukrainian community to the German authorities and assisting the approximately 30,000 Ukrainian refugees who fled from Soviet-controlled territories.
 These committees also undertook cultural and economic activities that had been banned by the previous Polish government.
 Schools, choirs, reading societies and theaters were opened, and twenty Ukrainian churches that had been closed by the Polish government were reopened.
 A Ukrainian publishing house was created in Cracow, which, despite having to struggle with German censors and paper shortages was able to publish school textbooks, classics of Ukrainian literature, and the works of dissident Ukrainian writers from the Soviet Union.
 By March 1941 there were 808 Ukrainian educational societies with 46,000 members.
 Ukrainian organizations within the General Government were able to negotiate the release of 85,000 Ukrainian prisoners of war from the German-Polish conflict (although they were unable to help Soviet POWs of Ukrainian ethnicity).

 After the war, the Polish Supreme National Tribunal declared that the government of the General Government was a criminal institution.

 Decrees issued for the Jews in the Generalgouvernement

-These issues were declared by Generalgouverneur Hans Frank for the Jews in the Generalgouvernement.
+These issues were declared by General-Gouverneur Hans Frank for the Jews in the Generalgouvernement.